 Tailoring on Manually-Run Machines

-The next step after the hand-woven fabric is ready is to then stitch the TÜLA garments into attractive and comfortable kurtas, shirts, kurtis, kameezes, women's tops, dhotis etc. The patterns are designed by Nature Alley's Tara Aslam and her team, and tailored into garments both in Melkote (for men's wear) and in Bangalore.
+The next step after the hand-woven fabric is ready is to then stitch the TÜLA garments into attractive and comfortable kurtas, shirts, kurtis, kameezes, women's tops, kids wear etc. The patterns are designed by Nature Alley's Tara Aslam and other designer volunteers, and tailored into garments in Chennai, Melkote and Bangalore.